kevlened/msrCrypto/Readme.txt

    	msrcrypto.aes.min.js	: AES-CBC and SHA-256 only in minified form

+Changes with version 1.4.1

+	Includes bug fixes to the elliptic curve module, to:
+		* avoid erroneous calculations that could theoretically leak private data
+		* correct the NIST p-521 curve definition
+		* avoid rare failures in ECDSA when using the curves NUMSP512D1 and NUMSP512T1.

 Changes with version 1.4

 	The API has been updated to support the latest Web Crypto Api spec and be compatible with the